What is a ketogenic diet?

 A ketogenic (or keto) diet is a very-low-carbohydrate, high-fat diet.

-This diet was originally developed in the 1920s as a way to treat childhood epilepsy.
+This diet was originally developed in the 1920s as a way to manage childhood epilepsy.
 But it has gained a lot of popularity among the general population due to various health claims.

 Types of keto diets